 Flying yourself into EAA AirVenture Oshkosh is a rite of passage for some pilots, a bucket list item for many others, and an annual must-do for still others.
 Whichever category you’re in, arriving at Oshkosh is only difficult if you’re not prepared.
 Here are ten tips to make sure you’re ready when the time comes.

 If the headline for this story was "One Tip for Flying in to AirVenture," this would be it.
-Some NOTAMS are one or two sentences — ours is 32 pages, and it’s an absolutely mandatory read before you fly in.
-Wittman Field in Oshkosh becomes the busiest airport in the world during the week of AirVenture, and that only works because people follow the rules in the NOTAM.
+This 32-page booklet is an absolutely mandatory read before you fly in.
+Wittman Field in Oshkosh becomes the busiest airport in the world during the week of AirVenture, and that only works because people follow the rules and procedures published in the FAA Notice.Download the 2022 Notice

 Go to School